ranja-sarkar/networks-graphs/README.md

 The result is a faster, deterministic algorithm that runs in O(mlog2/3n) time.
 This has practical implications for speeding up route calculations in GPS, optimizing data flow in computer networks, and improving efficiency in logistics.
 A fundamental problem just got a new, faster solution.

-For more on time-complexity of algorithms, read https://ranjas.substack.com/p/data-structures-and-algorithms
+Runtime complexity of algorithms: https://ranjas.substack.com/p/data-structures-and-algorithms

 -----